 Ronald R Kline

 After completing a Ph.D. in the history of science from the University of Wisconsin--Madison in 1983, Ronald Kline served as director of the Center for the History of Electrical Engineering at the Institute of Electrical and Electronics Engineers (IEEE) in New York City from 1984 to 1987.
-He joined Cornell University in 1987, and is now Bovay Professor in History and Ethics of Engineering at Cornell, and director of the Bovay Program under that name in the Engineering College.
-He holds a joint appointment between the Science and Technology Studies Department in the College of Arts and Sciences and the School of Electrical and Computer Engineering in the College of Engineering.
+He joined Cornell University in 1987, and is now Sue G. and Harry E. Bovay Professor in History and Ethics of Engineering at Cornell, and director of the Bovay Program under that name in the Engineering College.
+He holds a joint appointment between the School of Electrical and Computer Engineering in the College of Engineering and the Science and Technology Studies Department in the College of Arts and Sciences.

-History of Technology; currently history of cybernetics and information theory
+History of technology; history of information technology, engineering ethics.

 - 2004.
 "What Is Information Theory a Theory Of?
 Boundary Work among Information Theorists and Information Scientists in the United States and Britain during the Cold War."
-Paper presented at The History and Heritage of Scientific and Technical Information Systems: Proceedings of the 2002 Conference, Medford, NJ .
+The History and Heritage of Scientific and Technical Information Systems: Proceedings of the 2002 Conference, Chemical Heritage Foundation, Medford, NJ .

 Selected Awards and Honors